 ['bacon', 'chicken', 42, 10] >>>spam.insert(1, 'and')

 ['bacon', 'and', 'chicken', 42, 10] >>>spam

 ['bacon', 'and', 'chicken', 42, 10] >>>del spam >>>spam

 ('me', 'you', 'them', ‘Their’)

-Apart from these, there are many other methods and functions are available that can be implemented on strings, lists, and tuple etc.
+Apart from these, there are many other methods and functions available that can be implemented on strings, lists, tuple, etc.